valzi/light-transmuter/content/posts/4weeks3.md

 [4 weeks ago](https://light-transmuter.netlify.com/posts/4weeks/):

-My daughter, Aster, playing with her toy camera.
+My daughter playing with her toy camera.
 Each day, I engage in an internal debate about what day to give her a real one.
 When I do, should it be a Fisher Price tank-camera, built for throwing at things?
 Should it be a film camera with minimal controls and feedback?
 Should it be a $5 point-and-shoot from the thrift store so she can focus on framing/composition instead of controls?

+- February 16, 2018.
-*Ricoh GR 2.
+- Ricoh GR 2.
 18mm.
-ISO 400.
+- ISO 400.
 1/60s. f/2.8.
-Natural light.*
+- Natural light.